JacksonRichards/JacksonRichardsSoftwarePortfolio/README.md

 # JacksonRichardsProgramPortfolio
-A comprehensive portfolio of all my work as a software engineer
+A comprehensive portfolio of all my best work as a software engineer